 The best approach is to relax and be curious – pay attention and talk with others.
 The answers will come.
-Putting your identity puzzle together takes time – it is a journey and sometimes a long one.
+Teenage identity development takes time – it is a journey and sometimes a long one.
 Your sense of identity will grow and evolve.

 You Have Two Identities

 One identity is how you see yourself.
 The other identity is how others see you.
 Those two identities may be very similar, but how others see you depends heavily on the “others”, so the critical identity is how you see yourself.

 You Have an Identity in Two Worlds -the Physical and Digital Worlds

 In terms of identity, we now live in a physical world and increasingly in a digital world (internet/social media).
 Almost everything that follows about forming an identity applies to both worlds, so these basics can be trusted.

 It’s best to focus on the physical world and then determine how the digital world applies.
 Digital identities are important and becoming more so.
 However, identity starts with you and your physical world and extends to the digital.
 It may not always feel that way, but that is the healthy way.